Code-Institute-Submissions/serendipity/README.md

 Media
 The photos used in this site were obtained from pexels.com and Unsplash.com.
-Here's a shout out to the photographers that made my work come to live;
+Here's a shout out to some of the photographers that made my work come to live;

 Photo by cottonbro from Pexels
 Photo by Elly Fairytale from Pexels